nativewind/nativewind/website/docs/installation.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-## 1. Install the dependancies
+## 1. Install the dependencies

 You will need to install both `tailwindcss-react-native` and `tailwindcss`

-`tailwindcss` is not used during runtime so it can be added as a development dependancy.
+`tailwindcss` is not used during runtime so it can be added as a development dependency.

 <Tabs>
   <TabItem value="npm" label="NPM" default>